UPAC REQUESTOR HANDBOOK

 All content for public distribution must include the following items:

-- A disclaimer of: “The content and opinions of this publication reside solely with the authors and not with the Pennsylvania State University or the University Park Allocation Committee.”
+• A disclaimer of: “The content and opinions of this publication reside solely with the authors and not with the Pennsylvania State University or the University Park Allocation Committee.”

-- A copy of the current UPAC logo or the phrase “Funded by the Student Initiated Fee” must be prominently displayed.
+• A copy of the current UPAC logo or the phrase “Funded by the Student Initiated Fee” must be prominently displayed.

 When funds are allocated for media publications:

-- Prior to funds being released, a copy of a proof verifying that the disclaimers are properly included in their entirety must be provided to the UPAC office for review and approval.
+• Prior to funds being released, a copy of a proof verifying that the disclaimers are properly included in their entirety must be provided to the UPAC office for review and approval.

 3.6 BROADCAST MEDIA

 UPAC will consider funding broadcast media expenses which aid an organization in completing their primary purpose.
-Broadcast media expenses include broadcasting rights, liability insurance, software required for the production of digitally broadcasted media, hardware required to convert analog to digitally broadcasted media, hardware required to support the continued use of digitally broadcasted media, and any reparations required to sustain the maintenance of the specified hardware.
-Organizations are eligible for a contribution of up to $10,000.00 per academic year.
-When requesting media expenses, requestors must submit documentation of the costs associated with each expense.
+Broadcast media expenses include broadcasting rights, liability insurance, software required to produce digitally broadcasted media, hardware required to convert analog to digitally broadcasted media, hardware required to support the continued use of digitally broadcasted media, and any reparations required to sustain the maintenance of the specified hardware.

 When requesting media expenses, requestors must submit documentation of the costs associated with each expense.